Generic selectors

 July 11, 2022

 Can politicians dictate a woman’s right to access health care?
 This question has been brought to light by the United States Supreme Court's judgment on June 24, 2022, which overturned the 1973 Roe v.
-Wade judgement that made abortion a constitutional right.
+Wade judgment that made abortion a constitutional right.

 Roe v.
 Wade was a landmark case that brought abortion rights under healthcare in 1973.